-However, kids don’t care what time you’re “supposed” to work out.
+However, kids don’t care what time you’re “supposed” to work out (until the kids start running themselves).
 Luckily, the deal was I (mommy) get gym/run time so she can shed the baby weight and daddy gets kids within 2 hours of alarm time through the time I get home.
 Then, as soon as I get home, he (daddy) leaves to go lift.
 It’s a give and take.

 If you don’t have the support crew, it’s harder to make this work.
 You can definitely always STILL get up, dead-dog tired and run on a treadmill while your kids sleep in the other room.
 It’s completely doable, but much easier when someone can let you get that 1 hour of extra sleep before it’s time to get your fitness on.

 However, even if you have the support, it’s up to you to motivate yourself.
 What do you want and how bad do you want it?
 Say you’ll do it and do it so you don’t have “working out” looming over your head all day, wondering when you’ll fit it in.
 It makes you happier and in turn your family happier.”